Proud to be celebrating 170 years in business

 • A de jure director is an individual who carries out the functions of a director but who has not been formally appointed as a director.

 • Wrongful trading occurs when a company continues to trade whilst insolvent.
 Insolvency is when a company is unable to pay their debts as they fall due.
 This situation usually arises when the directors of a company hope that the company will recover from the poor financial situation that it is currently in.
-In claims of wrongful trading, there is usually poor judgment on behalf of the directors of the company but no intent to defraud the company’s creditors.
+In claims of wrongful trading, there is usually poor judgement on behalf of the directors of the company but no intent to defraud the company's creditors.

 • Fraudulent trading in comparison to wrongful trading is when the directors of a company knowingly carry on business with no intention to pay their creditors.